HopLee6/SSPVS-PyTorch/README.md

 ### Training and Evaluation of Video Summarization
-Run the following command to train the model:
+Run the following command in the root dictionary to train the model:

 ```
-$ cd ..
 $ sh main.sh CFG_FILE
 ```
 where `CFG_FILE` is a `yaml` file containing the configuration for different settings.
 We provide several configuration files in `cfgs/`.
 Here is an example for training the model on SumMe in the augmented setting: